 For example, lemon juice has a pH level of 2, coffee may have a pH level of 5 and rainwater has a value of 5.5.
 While hand soap may have a pH level of 10 and bleach may have a pH level of 12.

-It’s important to note that a pH of 4 is 10 times more acidic that a pH of 5and 100 times more acidic than a pH of 6.
-Likewise, a pH of 13 is 10 times more alkaline than a pH of 12and 100 times more alkaline than a pH of 11.
+It’s important to note that a pH of 4 is 10 times more acidic that a pH of 5 — and 100 times more acidic than a pH of 6.
+Likewise, a pH of 13 is 10 times more alkaline than a pH of 12 — and 100 times more alkaline than a pH of 11.

-Class 8 Corrosive Substances are divided into two categories: acids and bases.
-Acids have a pH level that’s lower than 7, while bases have a pH level that’s greater than 7.
+Corrosive acids have a pH level that’s lower than 7, while bases have a pH level that’s greater than 7.
 The more acidic or more alkaline a substance is, the more effective it will be as a corrosive substance.

 As acids are classed as corrosive chemicals, great care must be taken to ensure that they don’t come into contact with people, property or the environment.
 However, just how corrosive an acid is will determine the exact procedures for its storage and handling.